GreycLab/gmic-community/news/gmic340_en.md

 Visit [_G'MIC Online_](https://gmicol.greyc.fr/) and give it a real-world test 😱!
 And don't hesitate to report any issues.
 In any case, a big thank you to our colleagues in the _DDA_ team for this noteworthy overhaul!

   - ** _G'MIC-Qt_ Plugin**: Over the past year, the plugin has acquired more than __40 new image processing filters__, [detailed below](#3-details-of-the-new-filters).
-Many employ the new _"Random Parameters"_ button, which generates arbitrary filter settings, furnishing rapid previews that can be quickly evaluated for practical or aesthetic worth.
+Many employ the new _Random Parameters_ button, which generates arbitrary filter settings, furnishing rapid previews that can be quickly evaluated for practical or aesthetic worth.

 ===
 [![Random Parameters button in the G'MIC-Qt plugin](https://gmic.eu/gmic340/thumbs/randomize_parameters_fr.png)](https://gmic.eu/gmic340/img/randomize_parameters_en.jpg)
 _Fig.2.2.
-G'MIC-Qt Plugin: The new "Random Parameters" button assigns random values to the selected filter's parameters._
+G'MIC-Qt Plugin: The new Random Parameters button assigns random values to the selected filter's parameters._
 ===

   - **`gmic` CLI Tool**: All filters created by the developer community are now integrated within the command-line tool executable.
 There are no longer discrepancies in the number of default filters available between the _G'MIC-Qt_ plugin and the `gmic` CLI tool.
 Previously, users needed to force filter updates with `$ gmic update` to align environments.